 The TIGER DAM - Technical Information

 Every reusable Tiger Dam is produced out of vinyl covered polyester, which has the advantage of a resisting material against chemical products and also can resist the UV-radiation of the sun for 17 years.
-Ready for transport and without water inside, one tiger dam has a weight of 30 Kg, a length of 15 meters and a height of 50 cm and can replace 500 sandbags.
-At this configuration transporting is pretty easy, because one tube has just measures of 25 cm height x 50 cm width, when transported in a packet or bag.
+Ready for transport and without water inside, one tiger dam has a weight of 27 kg, a length of 15 meters and a height of 50 cm and can replace 550 sandbags.
+At this configuration transporting is pretty easy, because one tube has just a measurement of 35 cm height x 78 cm width, when transported in a packet or bag.

-To fulfil a tube 2760 litres of water is needed, this means that a normal hydrant only needs 2 minutes to fulfil the tiger dam.
+To fulfil a tube 2760 liters of water is needed.
+This means, that a normal hydrant needs only 2 minutes to fulfil the tiger dam.
 You can also use a sewage pump to fill your Tiger Dam.
-Emptying is also that easy and time saving.
+Draining is also that easy and time saving.

 Build-up (example of a 6 tubes pyramid)